 Doctors have a range of criteria and tests for diagnosing migraine.
 Migraine diagnosis typically centers around a description of the different migraine symptoms, how long they occur and how long they last.
 That’s why it’s key to keep a record of your symptoms — including their intensity and frequency — in your migraine journal.
 This will help your migraine specialist determine what tests are necessary to rule out other causes for your symptoms.

-Some tests than can be conducted include MRIs, Magnetic resonance imaging , CT/Cat SCANs, Computed Tomography, Blood Chemistry and Urine analysis, Sinus X-Ray, EEG, Eye Exam, Spinal Tap/ lumbar puncture.
+Some tests that can be conducted include MRIs, Magnetic resonance imaging , CT/Cat SCANs, Computed Tomography, Blood Chemistry and Urine analysis, Sinus X-Ray, EEG, Eye Exam, Spinal Tap or lumbar puncture.